WildCodeSchool/2022-07-EN-Berlin-Remote1-Project3Planning/README.md

 - _The permission to_ create a new de-cluttering case in the app
 - _The permission to_ assign an existing de-cluttering case to a user in the app
 - _The permission to_ reject a case that had been assigned to the user by another user in the app
+- _The permission to_ delete a user account and all of the cases associated with the user account

 > _Note that when decribing permissions, it is important to maintain a role-agnostic wording_ (e.g. the user, another user, etc.).
 >